denisse-orellana/bellabeat_case/README.md

 ### 6. Act

+#### Findings and Conclusions

+__The usage trends of people's smart devices are:__
+* They are engaged in some physical actvity in a total of 4,7 hours of the day: 40 minutes in very, 30 minutes in fairly, and 4 hours in lightly intensity of activity.
+* They spend 12 hours of the day being sedentary.
+* The most active days of the week are Monday, Tuesday and Saturday while the least is Sunday.
+* People that sleep between 7 and 8 hours have an increasing number of steps, meaning an increase in their daily activity.
+* People go to bed at least 30 minutos before sleep, time that they spend awake in bed.
+* The most active hours of the day are 17, 18 and 19 p.m.
+The highest hour of activity when people have the maximum heart rate, burnt the maximum calories, and take the maximum steps is at 18 p.m.

+__Important note:__
-* More data must be collected to make a better analysis with much more people that consent the use of their personal infomation, estimated of 500, and the period must be of a short-term of at least 2 years.
-This way, the data will have a sample that is representative of the population and more certain to make a better analysis.
+More data must be collected to make a better analysis with more people that consent the use of their personal infomation.
+Te data will have a sample that is representative of the population and more certain to make a better analysis and identify trends.
+As an example:
+* Sample estimated of 500 individuals for a short-term of at least 2 years.